Product Review: Dead on Display

 In 2016, John and I both drew Idaho bull elk rifle tags, and when we harvested them, I knew immediately that they would become skull mounts.
 Upon returning home, getting them cleaned up and ready to hang, I was at a loss on what to do to hang them on the wall.
-Since they are large, and we have standard height ceilings, I wanted something that would allow the teeth to sit against the wall rather than having it stick out diagonally.
+Since they are large and we have standard-height ceilings, I wanted something that would allow the teeth to sit against the wall rather than having them stick out diagonally.
 I did a few searches online to find mounting brackets and came across Dead on Display.

 After watching a few videos on their website and browsing their photo gallery, I took the plunge and ordered one for my elk.

 First impression: Skeptical.